 In our version of tabbouleh, tender pearls of Israeli couscous replace bulghur wheat for a chewier texture.
 Fresh mint and parsley add vibrant flavor.
-The salad is delicious with toasted pita bread and shrimp.
-Toasting couscous in the pan before adding water imparts a nuttiness that complements the distinctive flavors of mint and parsley.

 - Servings: 4

 Photography: Formula Z/S

 Source: Martha Stewart Living, May 2002

 - 1 medium red onion, peeled and cut into 1/4-inch dice

 - 2 cups water, plus more for soaking